icpc/ncpc-web/ncpc2023/compete.md

 The Nordic Collegiate Programming Contest 2023 took place <b>{{ page.dateTime }}</b>.
 In total 203 teams participated from 7 countries, trying to solve as many as possible of the 11 problems.

 The winning team was _Omogen Heap_ from KTH, Sweden, who solved 10 out of 11 problems! _The Baloon Animals_ from University of Copenhagen, Denmark placed second with 9 problems solved.
 In third placed _2>3_ from Lund University, solvning 8 problems.
-Congratualtions to the top teams!
+Congratulations to the top teams!

 ### Contest links:
 - [Final results](https://ncpc23.kattis.com/standings)